 La Brioche, a bakery in Jackson, serves a mix of classic and South American-inspired flavors fused with traditional French pastry techniques.
 Need I say more?

 Jackson’s hidden gem, Urban Foxes is far more than a pie shop.
 It’s a family-run cafe with a doubly cozy courtyard.
 And the building – laid-back, done-up-aesthetic – has a beachfront air (strange, I know.
 We’re in the midst of a city).

 Urban Foxes is an addictive local hangout (the dessert menu is 10/10 and so is the ambiance).
 I’m beyond obsessed.

 Best Restaurants In Jackson: Soul Food Edition

-- Gloria’s Kitchen: Comfy neighborhood spot known for its takeout options.
+- Gloria’s Kitchen – a takeout spot known for its collard greens

 Did you enjoy this post on the best restaurants in Jackson, Mississippi?
 What are your favorite restaurants in Jackson?
 Let me know in the comments below!
 I love hearing from you.

 Disclaimer: My trip to Jackson was sponsored by VisitJackson, but all thoughts and opinions are my own.